Farmington (CDP), Maine: Geography

 The Farmington CDP is located at the geographic center of the town of Farmington, at 44°40′11″N 70°8′46″W (44.669885, −70.146322).
 U.S. Route 2 passes through the southern part of the CDP, leading east 27 mi to Skowhegan and west 30 mi to Rumford.
 Maine State Route 4 runs through the center of the CDP, leading northwest 40 mi to Rangeley and south 46 mi to Lewiston.
 Maine State Route 27 also runs through the center of town, following ME 4 out of town to the north and US 2 out of town to the southeast; ME 27 leads north 72 mi to the Canada–US border at Coburn Gore and southeast 37 mi to Augusta, the state capital.

 According to the United States Census Bureau, the Farmington CDP has a total area of 10.48 sqkm, of which 10.45 sqkm is land and 0.03 sqkm, or 0.24%, is water.
 The Sandy River, a tributary of the Kennebec River, flows from north to south through the western side of the CDP.
 West Farmington, a neighborhood included within the CDP, is on the west side of the river, across from the town center, connected by a bridge on US 2.
-Temple Stream joins the Sandy River from the west in the southwest part of the CDP.
+Temple Stream joins the Sandy River from the west in the southwestern part of the CDP.